 According to the guardian's initial petition below, when the child was scheduled to be released from the hospital, she was to reside in one of two residences in Hardy County, West Virginia.
-Additionally, the circuit court found that petitioner was a "resident[] of West Virginia, Hardy County, for more than one . . . year prior to the [petitions'] filing," and that upon the child's birth, the parents presented a West Virginia medical card at the hospital.
+Additionally, the circuit court found that petitioner was a "resident[] of West Virginia, Hardy County, for more than one . . . year prior to the [petitions'] filing[s]," and that upon the child's birth, the parents presented a West Virginia medical card at the hospital.
 Ultimately, in ruling on the motion to dismiss, the circuit court noted that the alleged change of residency was for the purpose of circumventing removal of the child.
 As such, we find the circuit court had jurisdiction over the matter.
-Simply put, petitioner's documents in support of her alleged move do not evidence an intention to change her residency to the Commonwealth of Virginia, especially in light of the fact that she presented a West Virginia medical card upon the child's birth and lived in Hardy County for more than a year prior to the petitions' filing.
+Simply put, petitioner's documents in support of his alleged move do not evidence an intention to change his residency to the Commonwealth of Virginia, especially in light of the fact that he presented a West Virginia medical card upon the child's birth and lived in Hardy County for more than a year prior to the petitions' filings.

-Next, the court finds no merit in petitioner's argument that the circuit court erred in denying his motion for a post-adjudicatory improvement period.
-Pursuant to West Virginia Code § 49-6-12(b)(2), a circuit court may only grant a post-adjudicatory improvement period when the parent "demonstrates, by clear and convincing evidence, that the [parent] is likely to fully participate in the improvement period" In denying petitioner's motion, the circuit court noted that petitioner could not "indicate the presence of any deficiencies in parenting ability," despite the fact that she failed to illustrate any improvement in her cognitive functioning or remedy the circumstances that led to the prior involuntary termination of her parental rights.
-We have previously held that and in making an improvement period an exercise in futility at the child's expense.
+Next, the Court finds no merit in petitioner's argument that the circuit court erred in denying his motion for a post-adjudicatory improvement period.
+Pursuant to West Virginia Code § 49-6-12(b)(2), a circuit court may only grant a post-adjudicatory improvement period when the parent "demonstrates, by clear and convincing evidence, that the [parent] is likely to fully participate in the improvement period" In denying petitioner's motion, the circuit court noted that "[petitioner] was afforded a pre-adjudicatory improvement period in the matter [involving M.R.] during which he was non-compliant."
+While petitioner argues that he satisfied the applicable burden by giving up social security disability income in order to obtain employment to better provide for the child, the Court does not agree.
+Simply put, petitioner's assurance that he would fully comply with an improvement period is not compelling, given his failure to comply with an improvement period in an earlier case that was still pending in the circuit court.
+As such, we find no error in the circuit court denying petitioner's motion for an improvement period.